 New York State Assembly Passes "Patriot Plan," Prohibiting Employment Discrimination on the Basis of Military Status

-On June 20, 2003, the New York State Assembly approved a comprehensive package of bills, known collectively as the "Patriot Plan," that would extend to military personnel the protections of the State's Human Rights Law by prohibiting employment discrimination (as well as other forms of discrimination) on the basis of "a person's participation in the military service of the United States or the military service of the state, including but not limited to, the armed forces of the United States, the Army National Guard, the Air National Guard, the New York Naval Militia, the New York Guard, and such additional forces as may be created by the federal or state government as authorized by law."
+On June 20, 2003, the New York State Assembly approved a comprehensive package of bills, known collectively as the “Patriot Plan,” that would extend to military personnel the protection of the State’s Human Rights Law by prohibiting employment discrimination (as well as other forms of discrimination) on the basis of “a person’s participation in the military service of the United States or the military service of the state, including but not limited to, the armed forces of the United States, the Army National Guard, the Air National Guard, the New York Naval Militia, the New York Guard, and such additional forces as may be created by the federal or state government as authorized by law.”

 Prior to the passage of these bills, the New York State Human Rights Law prohibited discrimination on the basis of age, race, creed, color, national origin, sex, disability, marital status, genetic predisposition or carrier status, and, most recently, sexual orientation.
 If Governor Pataki signs these bills as expected, "military status" will be added to the categories protected by the Human Rights Law.